 For the faculty in a shared office space, they will hold office hours online and only be in the classroom (outdoors, weather permitting) on the days they are teaching.

 Social Events:

-Department specific events postponed until the County permits.
+Department specific events postponed until the County permits, and will be held only as the County and State guidelines allow.

 Quarantine: